 You may need to contact a number of different schools in your area to arrange your school experience.
-The EduBase portal has a list of all the educational establishments in England and Wales, and can filter your search by education phase (primary or secondary) and location to quickly find a suitable school.
+You can use the register for schools in England tool to filter by location and local authority to find a suitable school.

 “It’s also worth contacting your old school as many schools are more receptive to requests from ex-students.
 You never know, some of your old teachers might even volunteer to show you around.”

 Daniel Wilkins, English teacher

 Do your homework

 Don’t just send enquiries off to generic contact email addresses.
 Telephone the school in question and ask who would be best to contact.
 This varies from one school to another – sometimes it will be a specific member of staff responsible for organising work experience, at others it could be a head of department.